Re: [INFO] How to Use Mods and CC

 Q: Is the mod still compatible with the game?

 - Check the comments.
 Have people been reporting errors?
-Is the creator responding to questions?
+Is the creator responding to questions, or do they seem to not be providing support?

-- Check the last update date: Older mods and CC are more likely to be broken.
+- Check the last update date: Older mods and CC are more likely to be broken, although some are still working after many, many years.
+But try newer content first.

 Q: Can I actually use it?